department-of-veterans-affairs/next-build/READMEs/test-strategy.md

 #### End-to-End Testing

+This strategy uses **End-to-End** tests to cover complete code paths through the project whose output and side effects can be best processed programmatically.

+For instance, imagine we have a code path that 1) makes a request to the CMS for all navigational menus, 2) filters that data structure according to a supplied context, 3) processes that data structure to make it easier and more consistent for consumers to use, and 4) serializes that data structure in a new form.
+The output is probably quite easy to test programmatically.
+Does it adhere to a specified schema?
+Does it contain things we know it should not contain, or not contain things we know it should contain?
+Does it have a non-zero length?
+Do all items' paths match a specific regex?

+This sort of test is best performed using a system like Jest, and will benefit from the other tests and tooling already constructed to handle subsets of the code path in the form of unit tests, integration tests, etc. It will presumably be slower, because of the involvement of upstream servers.
+It is also likely to be less reliable.
+One way of handling this is to parameterize end-to-end tests so that they may use fixtures/snapshots or a raw response from the upstream server.
+This can make tests faster to perform locally, but runs the risk of permitting discrepancies between the expected and actual test dependencies.

+One approach would be to use fixtures for PR tests, but use raw responses in tests prior to packaging a release.
+This should improve speed and reliability of the automated tests while ensuring that only fully-compatible builds are packaged and released.
+(This concerns incompatibilities introduced unexpectedly from upstream; at any time, a developer can update these snapshots simply by running `jest -u`)

 #### Behavioral Testing

+This strategy uses **Behavioral** tests to cover code paths through the project whose output is best processed via a web browser.
+The best tool for this at this time seems to be **Cypress**.

+A useful addition to Cypress is `cypress-cucumber-preprocessor`.
+This uses the Cucumber DSL to transform behavioral scenarios, written very much like user stories, into meaningful test instructions.
+This can involve a non-trivial investment of time because of the time involved in creating these step definitions.

+There is also some risk involved in the step definitions themselves, e.g. what it means for an element to be "visible," and flakiness introduced by variations in the time that different DOM modifications may take to be reflected in the document.

+Also, as these tests are designed to replicate the experience of a human being, there is some manual review necessary to verify that the test yields a reasonable facsimile of human interaction.

+Finally, as these tests involve an actual web browser loading actual pages, each test is comparatively resource-intensive.

+For these reasons, we should work to minimize the amount of behavioral tests, restricting them to testing specific critical contracts.
+Where possible, functionality should be tested in another way.

 #### Accessibility Testing

 Accessibility testing can be trivially added to any Cypress test by using `cypress-axe`; when a test step is executed that visually affects the DOM, we should make a point of checking the affected area of the DOM.
-This should probably be used with any substantial component we generate.
+This should probably be used with any substantial component we generate, and any non-trivial step definition we create.
+This further impacts resource use, but the importance of accessibility to our mission necessitates it.

 #### Load Testing